radivot/myelo/CML/hahnel20/otherNotes/README.md

 ```

 ![](../../../docs/Xss3e4.png)
-This shows that at 30,000 years, pts 4, 14 and 19 are still not at steady state
+This shows that at 30,000 years, pts 4, 14 and 19 still have not reached steady state

 Continuing out to 300,000 years